General-purpose LLMs as Models of Human Driver Behavior: The Case of Simplified Merging: Discussion

 This study set out to examine what general-purpose LLMs can and cannot capture as standalone models of human driving behavior for the simple case of a simulated interactive merging task.
 Given the rapid integration of LLMs into driving behavior modeling pipelines for AV safety assessment, understanding their intrinsic properties is scientifically necessary.
 As a modeling paradigm, general-purpose LLMs occupy a unique position: they offer unprecedented flexibility without the need for scenario-specific calibration or domain-specific training data.
 Whether this flexibility translates into behaviorally valid driver models is the question this study poses.

 Several findings indicate that general-purpose LLMs can reproduce meaningful aspects of human interactive driving in our considered task.
 Both models (OpenAI \textit{o3} and Google \textit{Gemini 2.5 Pro}) replicate the human dependency of merge-first decisions on projected headway, and both generate piecewise-linear velocity profiles consistent with human operational behavior.
-For \textit{o3}, the best-performing prompt configurations align with five out of five qualitative indicators simultaneously, and these results hold across all 11 kinematic conditions.
+For \textit{o3}, the best-performing prompt configurations align with five out of five qualitative indicators simultaneously in simulations spanning all 11 kinematic conditions.
 Remarkably, these results were obtained in a zero-shot setting, without any training on the modeled data.

 However, the same experiments expose systematic boundaries.
 Neither model consistently reproduces the human-like effect of relative velocity on merge order.
 One possible explanation for this failure is that text-based state representations are insufficient for supporting this type of reasoning over both projected headway and relative velocity advantages.
 This would be consistent with limitations of current LLMs arising from interaction between textual state representations and autoregressive reasoning~\cite{quattrociocchi2025epistemological}.
-Alternative explanations (e.g., biases in LLM's training data) remain plausible and require future study.
+Alternative explanations (e.g., biases in the LLMs' training data) remain plausible and require future study.

 Safety performance of the models also diverges sharply: \textit{o3} resolves conflicts too conservatively (large safety margins; no collisions), while \textit{Gemini 2.5 Pro} matches human average gaps but collides frequently, demonstrating that on average human-like behavior can co-occur with unreliable interaction safety.
 Our ablation study further revealed that prompt components function as model-specific inductive biases.
 For \textit{o3}, removing plan-anchoring elements enables (human-like) sensitivity to relative velocity, suggesting that plan continuity can overweigh static cues at the expense of dynamic ones.
 For \textit{Gemini 2.5 Pro}, memory-related structure is critical for maintaining control coherence.
 These asymmetric effects mean that prompt design choices do not transfer across model families, arguing for structured sensitivity testing whenever behavioral claims about LLMs are made.